DangerCove/dangercove.com/timeless.markdown

 ## Timeless

-I’m working on a more natural way of getting the most out of my day: it’s an app called Timeless.
+I’m working on a more natural way to get a sense of time during the day: it’s an app called Timeless.
 At its core it gives you a generic sense of what part of the day you’re in: morning, lunch time, noon etc.

 Instead of breaking concentration or induce stress it lets you continue working when you're still in the time range you're expecting to get stuff done.
 Then, in a glance, it lets you know that you’ve entered a new part of the day.
 If it’s between 12pm and 2pm you should probably get lunch.